OECBot/OECUpdater/OECUpdater/UnitTests/README.md

   - YOU MUST USE TERMINAL(OR CMD IN WINDOWS) TO RUN IT!
   - Syntax(For windows only) = nunit3-console [input assembly location]
     - The assemblies should be located in the debug folder of the UnitTests project
 - Additional information can be found here: [Wiki](https://github.com/nunit/docs/wiki/Console-Command-Line)

+### Looking at the results:
+- Once finished, NUnit will provide a summary of the test results, --ONLY-- the failed tests will show up, NUnit will not display infomation of a test if it succeeded.
 - DONE!